Ahuss98/java-games/README.md

-# java-games
-# 🎮 Java Games: Hangman & Snap
+# 🕹️ Java Games: Hangman  & Snap

 Welcome to my **first Java project**, where I built **two classic games: Hangman & Snap**, along with a **functional user menu** that allows navigation between both games in **single-player and multiplayer modes**.